-- Bring identity for everyone who will be on the WIC program.
-Examples include a driver’s license, birth certificate, immunization record, other photo ID card, military card, passport, birth certificate
+- Bring proof of identity for everyone who will be on the WIC program.
+Examples include a driver’s license, birth certificate, immunization record, other photo ID card, military card, passport, birth certificate.

 Report Fraud and Abuse of the WIC Program

-The Missouri WIC Program takes all complaints seriously and encourages the immediate reporting of an alleged WIC program abuse, violations or fraud.
+The Missouri WIC Program takes all complaints seriously and encourages the immediate reporting of an alleged WIC program abuse, violation or fraud.